The text around the image reads:

 ‘My beautiful mother…your spirit was always beautiful…even when you were melancholy.’

-My father survived Auschwitz, Flossenberg, Gross Rosen, the Death March…
+My father lives in England.
+He survived Auschwitz, Flossenberg, Gross Rosen, the Death March…